Everything You Need to Know About Dry-Aged Steak

-If you’ve heard the term “dry-aged beef” before, you probably associate it with a high price tag on a steakhouse menu.
+If you know the term “dry-aged steak,” you probably associate it with a meal at a high-end steakhouse.
 Dry-aged steaks are always pricier than the rest of the steaks, so it stands to reason they must taste better, right?
 Unfortunately, it’s not as cut and dry as that; dry-aged steaks taste different, but whether they’re worth the hefty price tag is up to your taste buds.

 A dry-aged steak is exactly what it sounds like: a cut of beef that has been aged, uncovered and surrounded by air.
 If you pick up a regular steak at the butcher, it’ll be bright red and cook up chewy but juicy (especially when you hit that perfect medium-rare temperature).
 Dry-aged steaks, on the other hand, aren’t fresh; they’re dark brown in color because they’ve been aged anywhere from 7 to 120 days.
-They don’t spoil during the process because they’re stored in a humidity- and temperature-controlled environment that keeps them from going bad.
-They do gain a layer of white mold on the outside of the steak, but don’t worry; this outer layer is always removed before you eat it!
+They don’t spoil during the process because they’re stored in a humidity- and temperature-controlled environment.
+They do gain a layer of white mold on the outside of the steak, but don’t worry; this layer is removed before you eat it!

 The dry-aging process draws moisture out of the meat, shrinking its size and darkening the color.
 As the meat loses water, its flavor becomes concentrated to give it a more beef-forward finish.
-The time in the aging room also breaks down collagen—the connective tissues that holds together the beef’s muscle fibers—so these steaks are more tender than fresh steaks.
+The time in the aging room also breaks down collagen—the connective tissues that holds together the beef’s muscle fibers—so these steaks are more tender.

 The first thing you’ll notice about a dry-aged steak is its texture.
 Because most of the collagen has broken down during the aging process, the steak isn’t as chewy as a regular steak.
 You may not even need a knife to cut into it; it’s so tender, it almost melts in your mouth as you eat it.